-Episode 3 of The Meditation Course book.
+Episode 3 of The Meditation Course Handbook.

 I have meditated while Sitting, lying, standing, walking, jogging, and swimming.

 I suggest that when you begin meditating, you begin by sitting.
 The main reason we don't lie down is because we are more likely to fall asleep.

 Sitting is just a comfortable and easy way to learn meditation.
 Once you've learned meditation, I hope you try all of these other options.

 You don't need to sit on a cushion.
 You can sit on a chair or a stool or a bench or anywhere where you're comfortable.

 You want to be comfortable so that you're not distracted by the discomfort.
 Some traditions such as Zen meditation introduce uncomfortable sitting positions simply to generate discomfort and make it part of meditation training.
 This would just get in the way for most new meditators in the modern world.

 There are as many ways to sit as there are meditators, though cross-legged on a cushion is very common.